 Do you download music?
 Do you buy CDs?
 Do you listen to music on your phone?
 Do you prefer to watch music or just to listen?
 What about the old-fashioned radio?
 Have you ever seen your favourite band or singer perform live?
 There are so many ways to discover, buy and listen to music!

 British teenagers like to watch their music online.
 Watching music on video streaming sites on the internet is now more popular than listening to the radio with young British people.
 Popular videos can quickly become extremely popular internationally.
-Justin Bieber’s song ‘Baby’ was the most watched music video on YouTube until recently.
-In 2012 PSY’s ‘Gangnam Style’ became the most watched video on YouTube with over 1 billion views.
+Justin Bieber’s song ‘Baby’ was the most watched music video on YouTube until 2012.
+Then, PSY’s ‘Gangnam Style’ became the first video to get a billion views.
+Now, it’s quite common for videos to pass the billion mark.
 Things can change quickly on YouTube!

 Downloading music is a popular choice for young Brits.
 The BPI (an organisation which promotes the interests of British music) says that people in the UK prefer downloading singles rather than albums.
-In the UK you can download a single for about 1 pound and an album for around 10 pounds.
+In the UK you can download a single for about £1 and an album for around £10.
 Using file-sharing websites to download music is often illegal of course but some people still continue to get their music this way.
-Recording companies and many musicians are very unhappy that people can listen to their music without paying for it.
+Record companies and many musicians are very unhappy that people can listen to their music without paying for it.